MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

 You can now safely edit your own copy.

 > [!NOTE]
-> Creating a copy of a canvas application to extend and customize the app means you will no longer receive updates for this app during an upgrade.
+> Creating a copy of a canvas app to extend and customize it means you'll no longer receive updates for this app during an upgrade.

 ### Working with cloud flows